pmarquesmota/laravel-tutorial/tutorial.md

      */
     public function index()
     {
-        $contents = ForumModel::All();
+        $contents = Forum::All();
 		return view('home', ['content' => $content, 'title' => 'index']);
     }
 }
 ?>
 ```

-It loads the content of the forums table by calling the superclass of our model in `app/ForumModel.php`, since it is still empty.
+It loads the content of the forums table by calling the superclass of our model in `app/Forum.php`, since it is still empty.
 We also have to specify the
-namespace `Illuminate\Database\Eloquent\Model` for using the eloquent framework and `App\ForumModel` for our model.
+namespace `Illuminate\Database\Eloquent\Model` for using the eloquent framework and `App\Forum` for our model.
 Then it returns the home view with the content (an associative array containing the content of the database table forum_models) and a title of our own
 choosing.